 The Political Science Department has a new department head.
 Dr. Richard L. Pacelle, Jr. (Ph.D.
-Ohio State) assumes the position effective 8-1-14.
+Ohio State) assumed the position on August 1, 2014.

 The UT Department of Political Science provides a comprehensive program of instruction and research across the traditional areas of the discipline: Public Administration, American Government and Politics, Comparative Government and Politics, International Relations, Normative and Traditional Theory, and Empirical Theory and Methods.

 The Department strives to offer undergraduate students a balanced curriculum designed to lead to a broad understanding of politics with the flexibility to provide a foundation for careers in government, law, business, and education.
 Graduate programs provide advanced training that prepares graduates for careers in academia or the public service.
 The Department believes that it is essential to provide all students with a solid grounding in institutions, theory, and political processes.
 Students are equipped with the tools to analyze policy issues and to conduct and evaluate research.